-When switching between presets, your source range and target range won't be modified.
+When switching between presets, your source range and target range won't be modified when load preset ranges is disabled.
 This is done to make it easier to flip through different compressor presets after you've configured the range settings.
 Note that peak modes have their own units scale and as a result they use a separate source and target range; the sliders for these settings are swapped into view automatically when switching between loudness modes.